Djongov/cClipboard/README.md

 Best is to use strok-with between 1 and 3.

 ## How it works
-Script looks for DOM elements with class "c0py".
+Script looks through the DOM for elements with class "c0py".
 Then it creates a couple of new elements like a div, a svg icon and a tooltip div and appends them as the next element after the element with the class "c0py".

-## References
-The SVG icon comes from https://tablericons.com/

 ## Content-Security-Policy
 If you are running a Content-Secuirty-Policy there are 2 directives you need to configure
 ```stype-src 'unsafe-inline'``` as the stylings of the tooltip are inline (that way the script does not require a .css file)
 ```script-src https://cdn.jsdelivr.net/gh/Djongov/cClipboard@v2.0/cClipboard.min.js``` to allow the loading of the script from the jsdelivr CDN

+## References
+The SVG icon comes from https://tablericons.com/

 ## Improvements
 Some areas where we can improve the library:
 - Tooltip positioning - Tooltip overflows if the copy icon is on the left: 0 position
-- Icon positioning
+- Icon positioning.
+It is on a new line after certain elements
 - Mabye a better way to render the icons